PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 main.c
 ~/cli$
 ```

-You will see the "main.c" file get listed.
+The "main.c" file get will probably get listed.
+It is the file that is holding the code you see!

-We write our commands after the dollar sign.
-Thats actually the only thing the dollar sign is there for, to indicate where to write our commands!
+You will also notice the dollar sign `$`.
+We write our commands after the dollar sign... thats... actually the only thing the dollar sign is there for, as a visual indicator for where to write our commands!

 You can use the shortcut `ctrl` + `L` keys to clear the shell (actually it just moves all the old commands up and out of view).

 So how do we move into another folder?
 We can use the *change directory* command.
+The "cd" (change directory) command is formatted like this.

 ```
-cd (insert name)
+cd (replace this with name of folder)
 ```

-After you type cd you can type the name of any neighboring folders to move into... but there are no folders to move into!
-Lets make one!
+After you type cd you can type the name of any neighboring folders... but there are no folders to move into, so lets make one!

-Use the make directory command to make a new folder.
+Use the make directory "mkdir" command to make a new folder.

 ```
 mkdir myNewFolder
 ```

 Write the above command into the shell (or just copy paste it).
 Click the enter (or return) key to run the command.
+This will make a new folder called "myNewFolder".

-Now run the `ls` command to see your new folder get listed.
+Now run the `ls` command to see our new folder get listed!
-It should look like this.
+Your CLI (aka, the Shell) should look like this.

 ```
 ~/cli$ mkdir myNewFolder